Transitivity in wreath products with symmetric groups: Designs, codes and orthogonal polynomials

-gives the desired result. \end{proof} \begin{remark*} Note that for $Y=C_r\wr S_n$, we have that $Y$ is an $n$-design and a $1$-code.
+for each $j\in\{1,2,\dots,t\}$.
+Now \eqref{eqn:binomial_inversion_variant} gives the desired result. \end{proof} \begin{remark} Note that for $Y=C_r\wr S_n$, we have that $Y$ is an $n$-design and a $1$-code.
 Moreover, $A_{n-i}$ equals the number of elements in $C_r\wr S_n$ with precisely $i$ fixed points, hence $A_{n-i}=w_i$.
 In this case, Theorem~\ref{thm:inner_dist} gives the well-known expression